 - Decide how often to deliver information to the place where work is carried out.
 For example Hourly, Half or Quarter Hourly

-- Set up a mechanism that can delivery information to tell your work teams what to do next in time blocks.
-For example this can be linked to a timed material delivery process that operates on this cycle..
+- Set up a mechanism that can deliver information to tell your work teams what to do next in time blocks.
+For example, this can be linked to a timed material delivery process that operates on this cycle.

 - Have a visual “Queue” of work that can be easily seen by the team, and others walking through the area.

 - Set up some visual markers that make it clear if the team is ahead or behind the pace of work, for example, green, yellow and red markers are good.

 - Decide on how to react when the queue reaches these markers.